junxit/us-congress-bills-110/bill.md

     > - **(3)** The amount of a basic allowance provided under section 403 of title 37, United States Code, on behalf of an individual who is a member of the uniformed services for housing that is acquired or constructed under the authority of subchapter IV of chapter 169 of title 10, United States Code, or any other related provision of law, shall not be considered to be income for purposes of determining the eligibility of a child of the individual for programs assisted under this subchapter.
     > - **(4)**
     >   - **(A)** Upon written request and pursuant to the requirements of this paragraph, a Head Start agency may use funds under section 640(a) to serve infants and toddlers if the agency submits an application to the Secretary containing the following information, as specified in rules issued by the Secretary—
     >   - **(i)** the amount of funds under section 640(a) that are proposed to be used in accordance with section 645A(b);
     >   - **(ii)** a community-wide needs assessment demonstrating how the use of such funds would best meet the needs of the community;
     >   - **(iii)** a description of how the needs of pregnant women, and of infants and toddlers, will be addressed in accordance with section 645A(b), and with regulations prescribed by the Secretary pursuant to section 641A in areas including the agency’s approach to child development and provision of health services, approach to family and community partnerships, and approach to program design and management;
     >   - **(iv)** a description of how the needs of eligible Head Start children will be met in the community;
     >   - **(v)** assurances that the agency will participate in technical assistance activities (including a planning period, start-up site visits, and national training activities) in the same manner as recipients of grants under section 645A; and
     >   - **(vi)** evidence that the agency meets the same eligibility criteria as recipients of grants under section 645A.
     > - **(B)** An application that satisfies the requirements specified in subparagraph (A) shall be approved by the Secretary unless the Secretary finds that—
     >   - **(i)** the agency lacks adequate capacity and capability to carry out an effective Early Head Start program; or
     >   - **(ii)** the information provided under subparagraph (A) is inadequate.
     > - **(C)** Any Head Start agency approved under subparagraph (B) shall be considered to be an entity that receives assistance under section 645A, and such funds under (i) shall be subject to the same rules, regulations, and conditions as apply to recipients of grants under section 645A.
     > - **(5)**
     >   - **(A)** Upon written request and pursuant to the requirements of this paragraph, a Head Start agency may consider children from low-income families to be eligible for participation in programs assisted under this subchapter if their family income is at or above the poverty line but below 130 percent of the poverty line, if the agency submits an application to the Secretary containing the following information, as specified in rules issued by the Secretary—
     >   - **(i)** a description of how the needs of eligible Head Start children, as described in paragraph (1)(A) are being adequately met in the agency’s service area;
     >   - **(ii)** a description of outreach efforts to the community to reach full enrollment under the eligibility guidelines under paragraph (1), including using outreach efforts that are linguistically and culturally appropriate;
     >   - **(iii)** assurance that the agency will prioritize serving children currently eligible under the guidelines under paragraph (1); and
     >   - **(iv)** a description of why increasing the number of infants and toddlers being served, as described in paragraph (4), is not appropriate based upon the communitywide needs assessment or the agency’s capability.
     > - **(B)** In approving such applications, the Secretary shall take into account the—
-    >     - **(i)** cost of living for families living the area served by the Head Start agency;
+    >   - **(i)** cost of living for families living in the area served by the Head Start agency;
     >   - **(ii)** the efforts the Head Start agency has undertaken to be fully enrolled under the eligibility criteria in paragraph (1); and
     >   - **(iii)** the policies and procedures the Head Start agency will implement to ensure that children currently eligible under the criteria described under paragraph (1) will be prioritized.
     > - **(C)** No more than 20 percent of children served by such Head Start agency may be from families above the poverty line.

 - **(2)** in subsection (c) by striking “(age 3 to compulsory school attendance)”, and
 - **(3)** in subsection (d) by adding at the end the following: